Esotopo21/TryHackMe-AnonymousCTF-Writeup/README.md

 ## Second task/Third task

--A flag being used the command for the first question also gives the answers for the second and the third
+-A flag being used, the command for the first question also gives the answers for the second and the third ones.

 ## Fourth task